The Princess and the Pea: Similar tales

 A few folk tales feature a boy discovering a pea or a bean assumed to be of great value.
 After the boy enters a castle and is given a bed of straw for the night he tosses and turns in his sleep, attempting to guard his treasure.
 Some observers are persuaded that the boy is restless because he is unaccustomed to sleeping on straw and is therefore of aristocratic blood.
 In the more popular versions of the tale, only one pea is used.
 However, Charles Boner added in two more peas in his translation of the story upon which Andersen based his tale.
 Other differences amongst versions can be seen in various numbers of mattresses as well as feather beds.
 Versions of the story differ based on whether or not the character of the helper is included.
 The helper, in some cases, tells the princess to pretend she slept badly.
 In other versions, the helper does not appear at all and the princess decides to lie all on her own.
 A similar fairy tale, The Pea Test (Die Erbsenprobe), was included by the Brothers Grimm in 1843 at number 182 in the fifth edition of their collection Children's and Household Tales, but was removed from subsequent editions.

-Board Game
+Board game

-Princess and the Pea is a children's board game loosely based on "The Princess and the Pea", an 1835 fairy tale by Hans Christian Andersen, in which each player tries to build the highest stack of mattresses before reaching the final space on the board.
+Princess and the Pea is a children's board game loosely based on "The Princess and the Pea", in which each player tries to build the highest stack of mattresses before reaching the final space on the board.
 It was first published by Winning Moves Games USA in 2003 and was republished in 2008—but is no longer in production.

 Each player moves their bed across the board, and tried to build the tallest bed by stacking their mattresses as high as possible.